Be Happy! Be Healthy! Be Safe! Always try your best!

 P.E.

 Children will be able to develop co-ordination, agility, confidence, fitness and enjoyment in P.E.
-They will use the large apparatus facilities which we have available as well as the small apparatus like balls, bats and skipping ropes to develop these skills.
+They will use the large apparatus facilities which we have available, as well as the small apparatus like balls, bats and skipping ropes to develop these skills.
 They will also develop simple game skills.
-In Year 2 the children go swimming at the local swimming pool for just over half a term.
-In the Summer Term the whole school participates in a Sports day, and, whenever possible Year 1 & Year 2 enter multi-skills sports events with other schools.
+In the Summer Term, the whole school participates in a Sports Day, and, whenever possible Year 1 & Year 2 enter multi-skills sports events with other schools.

 R.E.